fastvolt/markdown/README.md

 ## Note
-FastVolt is an extended/simplified version of <a href="https://github.com/erusev/parsedown">Erusev's ParseDown Library</a>.
+FastVolt's Markup Library is an extended/simplified version of <a href="https://github.com/erusev/parsedown">Erusev's ParseDown Library</a>.

 <hr>